 Within the current scope of this SEA, temporary impacts have not been assessed.
 Temporary impacts arising from the Plan and proposals contained therein would be associated with construction phase, however, no specific location or design parameters are addressed at this strategic level.
 It is therefore considered that the scope of the Plan does not lend itself to an assessment of such impacts but such impacts will be addressed at the EIA level in relation to project specific details.
-Permanent effects are addressed in Tables 9.3 to 9.12 with detailed assessments in the appendix to this chapter.
+Permanent effects are addressed in Tables 9.3 to 9.12.

 The RBMP and POM will cover the period from 2009 up to 2015, with an interim review after three years.
 In line with the SEA Directive, short, medium and long-term impacts must be considered during the assessment.
 However, it is considered that short-term assessment may not be very constructive as implementation of the RBMP, and the associated POM, will take time to show effect; therefore, the results of such an assessment are likely to be similar to a 'business as usual' scenario for the short-term.
 As such, assessments have been made for 2015 (as a medium term horizon) and 2030 (as a long term horizon), which is beyond the end of the third RBMP cycle.
-Short, medium and long-term impacts are addressed in Tables 9.3 to 9.12 with detailed assessments in the appendix to this chapter.
+Short, medium and long-term impacts are addressed in Tables 9.3 to 9.12.

 Cumulative effects arise for instance where several developments may each have an insignificant effect but together have a significant effect or where several individual effects of the Plan have a combined effect.
 Synergistic effects interact to produce a total effect greater than the sum of the individual effects so that the nature of the final impact is different to the nature of the individual impact.
-Cumulative / synergistic assessment is addressed in Tables 9.3 to 9.12 with detailed assessments in the appendix to this chapter.
+Cumulative / synergistic assessment is addressed in Tables 9.3 to 9.12.

 The primary effect of the RBMP and POM is to improve water quality and ensure good ecological status by 2015 and beyond.
 Many of the alternatives under consideration will have direct impacts on water and aquatic biodiversity as a result.
 However, a number of the alternatives also have the potential to directly and indirectly impact on other environmental receptors as a consequence of the alternatives in this draft Plan and POM.
 These secondary and indirect effects have been taken into account in Tables 9.3 to 9.12.
-A summary of the main secondary effects is presented in Table 9.2 and detailed assessments in the appendix to this chapter.
+A summary of the main secondary effects is presented in Table 9.2.

-Table 9.2 Summary of Secondary Effects.
+Table 9.2 Summary of Secondary Effects